Table of contents

 - You get dropped off just outside the sites

-- It is more expensive than the train, especially if you are alone or in two people
+- It is more expensive than the train, especially if you are alone or with two people

 - You will have to buy your ticket for both Pompeii and/or Herculaneum